Club World Cup odds: Latest Club World Cup betting odds

 This page details the latest and best Club World Cup odds.
 We use the latest Club World Cup betting odds from the best football betting sites to offer readers optimum value on wagering on the first edition of this quadrennial tournament.

-Readers will find not only the top value on markets such as Club World Cup winner odds, but also Club World Cup final odds and Club World Cup group winner odds.
+Readers will find not only the top value on markets such as Club World Cup winner odds, but also Club World Cup match odds and Club World Cup group winner odds.

 All Club World Cup odds come from our recommended betting sites, all of which are licensed by the UK Gambling Commission.